 Read more: How to Make Garlic Oil at Home

 5. WatermelonWatermelon is refreshing, diuretic, and high in lycopene, an antioxidant that is also found in tomatoes.
 It helps to “push” the blood flow to your extremities – i.e., your legs.
 Thanks to its ability to prevent inflammation and the retention of fluids, eating watermelon on a regular basis will help prevent blood clots and the appearance of varicose veins.
 It can even make them less noticeable.

 6. TurmericTurmeric is such a common spice in oriental medicine, and little by little it’s gaining ground in Western society as well.
 It’s a great addition to stews for its pleasing color, and can even become an excellent substitute for salt thanks to its unique flavor.
 Regardless of your motive, there are plenty of studies that have shown that turmeric is excellent for your health, thanks to all of the following:

 - It’s anti-inflammatory, antiseptic, and a potent antioxidant

 - It’s well suited for pain reduction and alleviating the heaviness and pressure you feel in your legs due to poor circulation

-Always remember that in order to improve the circulation in your legs you have to eliminate salt from your diet, drink plenty of fluids, and get a little exercise every day.
-These small but important changes in your daily habits will help you enjoy a better quality of life.
-Shouldn’t you start today?
+Always remember that in order to improve the circulation in your legs you have to eliminate salt from your diet.
+In addition to that, drink plenty of fluids, and get a little exercise every day.
+As a result, these small but important changes in your daily habits will help you enjoy a better quality of life.
+Why don’t you start today?